Phenyltropane: Binding ligands

 These compounds are primarily used in scientific research, as their high binding affinity for monoamine transporters, and the wide range of radiolabelled phenyltropane compounds available with different binding specificities makes them very useful for mapping the distribution of the various monoamine transporters in the brain.

 Other uses

 Some phenyltropane derivatives have also been researched for medical use in the treatment of conditions such as Parkinson's disease and Alzheimer's disease, depression, and their strong appetite suppressant effects makes them promising candidates for facilitating weight loss in the treatment of obesity.

 Structure-activity relationships

 Transporter selectivity

 Compounds are known with a pronounced selectivity for each MAT – dopamine, noradrenaline and the serotonin transporter.

-Phenyltropane-based "SNDRI's" are another possibility.
+Phenyltropane-based SNDRIs are another possibility.

 Isomers study

 All of the tables and graphs shown beneath is from an article published by FIC, et al. 2004.
 In summary the following observations can be made: Troparil, WIN35428 and RTI-32 are insufficiently potent.
 This observation is mainly based on the fact that at 100 mg/kg both troparil and WIN35428 produce convulsions.
 The twist-boat isomers are insufficiently potent in all cases.
 The trans isomers (alpha,beta) are too weak and might actually be dangerous and cause death.
 RTI-55, while highly potent, still causes death at a dose of 100 mg/kg.
 It is advised to consider RTI-229.
 RTI-31 is the most potent isomers for the DAT and was "safe" (on a relative scale) even in the event of overdose at 100 mg/kg.
 RTI-51 also looks like a "good" compound, although its synthesis is slightly more difficult than for RTI-31.
 RTI-51 is less selective for the DAT than RTI-31 and has appreciable SERT affinity also.